Elon Musk loses his cool with ‘jacka**’ Netflix engineer during Twitter space

 In a live panel discussion on Twitter Spaces, the 51-year-old tycoon claimed that the social network suffered from "crazy" software design and would need a top-to-bottom renovation in order to launch new features quickly.

-But when Ian Brown, a software performance engineer at Netflix who previously worked at Twitter for eight years, asked for more details, Mr Musk refused to answer, eventually resorting to calling Mr Brown "a jacka***".
+But when Ian Brown, a software performance engineer at Netflix who previously worked at Twitter for eight years, asked for more details, Mr Musk refused to answer, and the discussion quickly broke down.

-"I think, frankly, if you want to have a really high velocity of features, we'll just need to do a total rewrite of the whole thing," Mr Musk has said.
+While admitting that his decisions "might seem sometimes spurious, or odd, or whatever," he said: "It's because we have an emergency fire drill on our hands, not because I'm like naturally capricious."

+When Mr Musk claimed that Twitter's code needed a "total rewrite" in order to achieve "a really high velocity of features", Mr Brown, who has repeatedly criticised Mr Musk in the past, interjected.

-Mr Brown interjected: "Wait, seriously?
+"Wait, seriously?
 A total rewrite?
 That's your prediction for velocity?"
-He then requested more details, asking: "Revolution or reform?"
+Mr Brown said.
+He then pressed for more details, asking: "Revolution or reform?"

 Mr Musk responded that Twitter's "stack" – a tech industry term for the multiple layers of specialised software that make up a complex online service such as Twitter – was "crazy" and needed radical changes.

-Mr Brown pressed: "When you say crazy stack, what do you mean?
+Mr Brown insisted: "When you say crazy stack, what do you mean?
 Like, break it down?"
 There was a long pause, during which someone else in the discussion began laughing.

+The Netflix engineer continued: "What do you mean by crazy?
+Come on, buddy... take me from top to bottom.
+What does the stack look like right now?
+What's so crazy about it?
+What's so abnormal about this stack versus every other large scale system on the planet, buddy?"

 Join our new commenting forum